STARS-EU

 European University

 With that vision, STARS EU aims to take inter-institutional cooperation to the next level, testing various innovative and structural models across the four missions of higher education institutions: teaching, research, innovation and service to society.
-It also aims to create an open campus where students, teachers, researchers, staff and other actors will collaborate physically and virtually.
+It also seeks to create an open campus where students, faculty, researchers, staff and other actors collaborate physically and virtually.